 This WEF community consists of early-stage companies from around the world that are involved in the design, development and deployment of new technologies and innovations, and are poised to have a significant impact on business and society.

-Joining the Summer Davos in China
+Joined the Summer Davos in China

 Einaras von Gravrock, CEO and founder of CUJO AI, attended the Summer Davos Annual Meeting in Tianjin, China, as one of the World’s next generation ambassadors.
 The key objective of the Annual Meeting was an outcome-oriented discussion on emerging technologies, such as artificial intelligence, blockchain, and IoT.